karangm-dev/dish_extraction_sentiment_analysis/README.md

 10. Create an account in GCP and credential file as explained in https://cloud.google.com/dialogflow/docs/quick/setup.
 While creating service account, enable Dialogflow Admin & Dialogflow Client permissions.
 Download the credentials and set environment variable GOOGLE_APPLICATION_CREDENTIALS vartiable for the runner in Pycharm.

+11. Create a dialogflow agent and import from https://drive.google.com/file/d/1t_bVKtqw5FOYUOkmyG7zFqS2hgvJjYhJ/view?usp=sharing to populate.

-11. Update the config.py for project id and session variable.
+12. Update the config.py for project id and session variable.

-12. Run src/dish_sentiment_analysis_app.py to generate pickle files as output.
+13. Run src/dish_sentiment_analysis_app.py to generate pickle files as output.

-13. Run src/evaluation.py to calculate precision and recall scores and generate visualizations.
+14. Run src/evaluation.py to calculate precision and recall scores and generate visualizations.